cellgeni/sceasy/README.md

 BiocManager::install(c("LoomExperiment", "SingleCellExperiment"))
 ```

-To use sceasy ensure the anndata package (with scipy==1.2.1) is installed:
+To use sceasy ensure the anndata package is installed:

 ```conda install anndata scipy -c bioconda```